 a.
-SPRAY EQUIPMENT - For spray blocks listed under "Conventional" line items, the operator may use equipment that meets specifications under the MACHINE requirements or equipment that meets specifications under HAND SPRAY requirements or a combination at their discretion.
+SPRAY EQUIPMENT - For spray blocks listed under "Conventional" line items, the operator may use equipment that meets specifications under the MACHINE requirements or equipment that meets specifications under HAND SPRAY requirements at their discretion.
 The Commission reserves the right to reject any piece of equipment that in its opinion will not adequately complete the job.